railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 You can also study several of your project's figures from the menus in :menuselection:`Project --> Reporting`.

-Planning at all levels of the Hierarchy
+Planning at all Levels of the Hierarchy
 ---------------------------------------

 .. index::